What Type of CFO is Right for Your Business?

 Part-Time CFO

 A step up in engagement, a part-time CFO works more consistently with your business—often one to three days per week.
 This option is great for growth-stage companies that need regular insight without committing to a full-time salary.
+This position is doing all of the functions of a full-time CFO but hours are limited.

 Interim CFO

 An interim CFO is a temporary, often full-time resource brought in during a transition period—like leadership turnover, an acquisition, or preparation for a capital raise.
 They help stabilize the business while you search for a long-term solution.
+This type of CFO focuses on financial operations and controls to provide clarity for the future full-time CFO.

 Full-Time CFO